Best Drones under $500 in 2023 (my top 3 affordable camera drones)

-If we're looking at my top drones ranked by price, this is where the sweet spot of camera drones actually is.
 With a budget like this, you're already going to take super smooth stabilized footage with resolutions up to 4k, and definitely a good GPS system.
 There are also drones under $1000 that have even more advantages, but the benefits are decreasing.

 With the Hubsan zino 2 we're talking about 4k 60 fps recording a 3 axis gimbal, great GPS stability, 8km range and 32 minute battery life.
 It records at 100Mbps and guess what it supports ND filters that are easily detachable, perfect for professionals.